bwolmarans/SDE-NGINX-Gateway-Fabric/use-case1-host-and-path-routing/demo/README.md

 ## NGINX Gateway Fabric

+**Note** NGINX Gateway Fabric is already installed.
+[Installation instructions are here if you need a link to them, but we are not installing in this lab.](https://docs.nginx.com/nginx-gateway-fabric/installation/installing-ngf/manifests/)

 We will create an [NGINX Gateway Fabric gateway](gateway.yaml) object that will enable traffic into the default namespace, from outside the cluster, based on the following criteria.

 | Property      | Values                 |